Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 Every manufacturer used a different jack or socket for their CAT port.
 The easiest to interface to is Icom’s CI-V, a mono 1/8″ phone jack.
 Arguably the worst is the Yaesu FT-8×7 models with that awful 8-pin mini-DIN connector.
 I can supply adapter cables that adapt the Mini to most radio CAT, PTT, and Key interfaces.
 I also provide links to the raw commercial cables so you can buy them from the vendors directly.
 Some will required slight modifications, like replacing a mono plug with a stereo plug, or wiring a stereo jack to the accessory plug for your radio.

 NOTE: Starting around 2015 manufactures started converting CAT ports from a serial port to a USB port.
-Most of the smart manufacturers continue to support the serial port in addition to USB, but some, I’m looking at you Icom and Xiegu, have chosen to go with only a USB port on some of their radios.
+Most of the smart manufacturers continue to support the serial port in addition to USB, but some, I’m looking at you Icom and Xiegu, have chosen to go with only a USB CAT port on some of their radios (IC-705 and X6100).
 At the current time the Mini doesn’t support USB CAT ports due to the insane complexity of creating a USB Host port to interface to a radio’s USB serial port.
 However, this is on my road map and I hope to have a solution sometime in the future.

 The Mini also has the ability to interface to any radio using an IP network connection.
 Some of the recent radios like the Elecraft K4 offer built-in network CAT control.
 Others support Hamlib rigctld.
 You can add an inexpensive serial terminal server interface or run serial terminal server software on your PC to put any radio on the network.

 How many times have you tuned away from a frequency then wanted to go back to it?
-Of course the Mini offers band stacking registers so selecting a band automatically returns you to the last frequency and mode you were using on that band.
-But the Mini goes one better.
-It remembers the last 13 frequencies you stopped on (for longer than 10 seconds) and presents them on the Previous Freq/Mode menu so you can easily return to any frequency and mode, on any band.
+The Mini remembers the last 14 frequencies you stopped on (for longer than 10 seconds) and presents them on the Previous Freq/Mode menu so you can easily return to any frequency and mode, on any band with just a couple of clicks of the encoder.
 This list is stored on the SD so it’s always available even after a power cycle.

 Contest Keyer and Code Practice